dell/terraform-powerflex-modules/guides/azure_block_storage/README.md

 1. [Accept marketplace terms](https://kb.brightcomputing.com/knowledge-base/azure-mp-terms/)

 2. [Upload and download files via bastion tunnel](https://learn.microsoft.com/en-us/azure/bastion/vm-upload-download-native)

     ```
     az network bastion tunnel --name "<BastionName>" --resource-group "<ResourceGroupName>" --target-resource-id "<VMResourceId>" --resource-port "<TargetVMPort>" --port "<LocalMachinePort>"
     scp -P <LocalMachinePort>  <local machine file path>  <username>@127.0.0.1:<target VM file path>
     ```
+   **Detailed steps** to use the *az network bastion tunnel*

+    1. For the initial install, two files will need to be copied to the installer
+       - PowerFlex_4.5.2100.105_SLES15.4.zip (current build default)
+       - terraform-powerflex-modules-azure-block-storage.zip (this repo)
+    2. Open the tunnel the with *az network bastion tunnel* output from the Terraform step 1 execution.
+    3. Open a new connection and SSH into the installer:
+        ```
+        ssh -p 1111 pflexuser@127.0.0.1
+        ```
+    4. You can now scp files directly into the installer with this tunnel.
+Open a new connection and scp the files to the installer.
+Transfer the two files and unzip within the installer when the transfers are complete.
+The scp connection will ask for the password.
+        ```
+        Example:
+        scp -P <LocalMachinePort>  <local machine file path>  <username>@127.0.0.1:<target VM file path>

+        scp -P 1111  "C:\temp\PowerFlex_4.5.2100.105_SLES15.4.zip" pflexuser@127.0.0.1:/home/pflexuser
+        scp -P 1111  "C:\temp\terraform-powerflex-modules-azure-block-storage.zip" pflexuser@127.0.0.1:/home/pflexuser
+        ```
+    5. When the transfers are complete, copy the zip files to root.
+Use the previously opened ssh connection from step 3.
+The PWD should be `/home/pflexuser`
+        ```
+        sudo cp -r PowerFlex_4.5.2100.105_SLES15.4.zip /root
+        sudo cp -r terraform-powerflex-modules-azure-block-storage.zip /root
+        sudo -i
+        cd /root & ls -l
+        unzip PowerFlex_4.5.2100.105_SLES15.4.zip
+        unzip terraform-powerflex-modules-azure-block-storage.zip
+        ```
+    6. Prepare Terraform execution - Change Directory
+        ```
+        cd terraform-powerflex-modules-azure-block-storage/examples/azure_core
+        ```
+    7. Copy the dynmically created terraform.tfvars into your PWD which is now `/azure_core`
+        ```
+        cp /root/terraform.tfvars .
+        ```
+    8. Terraform init
+        ```
+        terraform init -upgrade
+        ```
+    9. Create the Terraform plan
+        ```
+        terraform plan -out main.tfplan
+        ```
+    10. Apply the Terraform execution plan
+        ```
+        terraform apply main.tfplan
+        ```
+    11. This step can be monitored via the PowerFlex Manager UI under Monitoring | Events
+    12. Close the bastion tunnel conection when terraform is complete

 3. Tools
     - [Terraform v1.9.5](https://releases.hashicorp.com/terraform/1.9.5/terraform_1.9.5_linux_amd64.zip)
     - [MobaXterm v24.2](https://download.mobatek.net/2422024061715901/MobaXterm_Portable_v24.2.zip)